greenboxal/doggohub/doc/ci/yaml/README.md

 ```

 The cache is provided on a best-effort basis, so don't expect that the cache
 will be always present.
-For implementation details, please check GitLab Runner.
+For implementation details, please check DoggoHub Runner.

 #### cache:key

-> Introduced in GitLab Runner v1.0.0.
+> Introduced in DoggoHub Runner v1.0.0.

 The `key` directive allows you to define the affinity of caching
 between jobs, allowing to have a single cache for all jobs,